open-component-model/ocm-spec/doc/04-extensions/03-storage-backends/oci.md

 3. Confirm `software.ocm.component.name` and `software.ocm.component.version` match the expected Component Version.

 When transferring Component Versions between OCI registries or into an OCI Image Layout, implementations **MUST** carry ownership referrers alongside the artifact and maintain the tag fallback where applicable.

+#### 6.3.4 Garbage collection

+Ownership referrers require a registry with well-behaved garbage collection: an ownership referrer **MUST** stay available and discoverable for as long as its subject manifest exists.
+A registry **MAY** remove the referrer once the subject manifest has been deleted.

+Registries that may remove an ownership referrer while its subject manifest still exists are not supported.

+This is stricter than the OCI Image Specification, which defines the [`subject`](https://github.com/opencontainers/image-spec/blob/v1.1.1/manifest.md#image-manifest-property-descriptions) field as a weak association used for referrer discovery, without lifecycle guarantees.
+OCM relies on registries to preserve referrers while the subject exists — a safe assumption given how the OCI Referrers API is already used elsewhere.

 ## 7. Descriptor Selection Logic